aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

-This blog will focus on the second approach, discussing available techniques for encoding long contexts in two different tasks: one in building Retrieval-Augmented Generation (RAG) and the other in document classification.
+This blog will focus on the second direction, discussing available techniques for encoding long contexts in two different tasks: one in building Retrieval-Augmented Generation (RAG) and the other in document classification.

 ## Encoding Long Contexts in RAG